thecrypticace/vzautomation/README.md

 }
 ```

-## Waiting a specific image to appear on screen
+## Waiting for an image to appear on screen

 **This is a work in progress API**.